ndexcontent/ndexsignorloader/README.rst

 * **type** is set to a list with **pathway** and if known type of pathway
 * **__normalizationversion** is set to **0.1**

+The script will attempt to update in place on NDEx any matching networks.
+The matching is performed by looking for (ignore case) match of the **labels** network attribute of any networks owned by the user configured.
+If no match there is found then (ignore case) match of the network name is used to update.
+In scenario of multiple matches in **labels** or by name, one randomly is chosen and updated.

 Dependencies
 ------------